James-Oswald/jamesoswald.dev/content/posts/alpha-existential-graphs.md

-Ever since learning about Existential Graphs from [a talk given by Bram Van Heuveln] (blog/AEGIntro/EG.pdf)\[1\] at the [New York Capital Region Logic Reading Group] (https://rairlab.github.io/logic-group/) at RPI; I've had Existential Graphs on my mind a lot.
+Ever since learning about Existential Graphs from [a talk given by Bram Van Heuveln] (blog/AEGIntro/EG.pdf)\[1\] at the [New York Capital Region Logic Reading Group] (https://rairlab.github.io/logic-group/); I've had Existential Graphs on my mind a lot.
 Not only due to their very real ability as a tool for helping students learn logic, but also due to how magical they feel.
 Complex Existential Graphs in the Beta and Gama systems such as those found in \[2\] can start looking like magic circles